Fine-Grained Cryptanalysis: Tight Conditional Bounds for Dense k-SUM and k-XOR: Introduction

-Third, while the reduction of~\cite{BDV20} is from a different problem, involving lattices, our reduction is from a standard conjecture in the sparse regime to the dense regime of the same problem (i.e., a \emph{self-reduction}).
-Fourth, the reduction technique is different.
-Both papers aim at obtaining `sufficiently different' variants of the same input sample $z$.
+In terms of techniques, both papers aim at obtaining `sufficiently different' variants of the same input sample $z$.
 However, in~\cite{BDV20} these are obtained by \emph{re-randomization} (repeatedly generating almost independent inputs to the $k$-SUM algorithm from the same list of vectors) and their independence is proved via the \emph{leftover hash lemma}~\cite{ILL89}.
-On the other hand, our variants are obtained via the \emph{obfuscation} method described above, in which the inputs to the $k$-SUM algorithm are highly correlated, and we prove the low correlation of the algorithm's outputs via \emph{discrete Fourier analytic} methods.
-We note that it is possible to use the leftover hash lemma to analyze our reduction as well, but it seems to give very loose results.
-Finally, in addition to $k$-SUM, we also obtain conditional hardness results for the $k$-XOR problem.
+On the other hand, our variants are obtained via the \emph{obfuscation} method described above in which the inputs to the $k$-SUM algorithm are highly correlated, unlike the setting of~\cite{BDV20}.
+We prove the low correlation of the algorithm's outputs via \emph{discrete Fourier analytic} methods.